ajlolojr11/Alexis-s-Portfolio/README.md

 Hello.
 My name is Alexis.
-This repo acts as a portfolio for my programs as I build my programming skills.
+This repo acts as a portfolio for my code/projects as I build my programming skills.
 Included are some in-class examples, as well as the weekly problems/projects.

 Here is what each set of projects focuses on: